jgrodziski/docker-confluence/README.md

 I describe the confluence/postgresql installation with docker.
-I decided to go for a standalone container (java + confluence + postgresql), with a mind to run the container like "start confluence" and with the local data directory as the only parameter.
+I decided to go for a standalone container (java + confluence + postgresql), with in mind to run the container like "start confluence" and with the local data directory as the only parameter.

 I start from the [Phusion ubuntu base image](https://github.com/phusion/baseimage-docker) and merge with the [Paintedfox postgresql](https://index.docker.io/u/paintedfox/postgresql/).
 You can find all the necessary files in the github repo: